 Child Care: Campus Child Care Homes Network

-80+ children of current U-M employees/students are in care with Campus Homes Network providers!
+More than 80 children of current U-M employees/students are in care with Campus Homes providers!

 Log in to view Provider Profiles, which include current/upcoming openings, rates, photographs, and detail for each program.
 You will be asked to log in with your U-M uniqname and password (if you will soon be a U-M employee or student, you may apply for an Others/Friend/Guest account).
 For program or general child care information, feel free to contact firstname.lastname@example.org or 734-763-9379.

 Learn more about NAFCC accreditation (8-minute feature video):